 DUAL EXTRUSION SYSTEM

 the system implemented in the Inventure’s design.
 The printer is equipped with two hotends with separate nozzles and heaters, each adjusted to print with a different type of material.
-As a result, the dual extrusion system allows to 3D print with two separate materials during one printing process, the model material and the support material which is soluble in water.
+As a result, the dual extrusion system allows you to 3D print with two separate materials during one printing process, the model material and the support material which is soluble in water.
 The two materials change automatically.
 Since the support structures can be removed from the model in heated water, the dual extrusion system allows printing intricate objects and mechanisms with the support that is difficult to remove.

 a type of air filter composed of dense glass fibers.
 It removes vapors of the melted plastic from the air that passes through the chamber.
 It is easily replaceable whenever it becomes worn out.

-LAYER PLASTIC DEPOSITION Plus (LPD Plus)
+LPD Plus (LAYER PLASTIC DEPOSITION Plus)

 one of the maintenance procedures that needs to be carried out before every longer print.
 It involves printing two trial models, each with thirteen lines printed with the support material on top of thirteen lines prined with the model material.
 The user has to check both models visually and choose the pair of lines where the support material covers the model material most precisely.
-Nozzle alignment regulates the position of the hotends in order to achieve the best accuracy during the printing process.
+Nozzle alignment calibration regulates the position of the hotends in order to achieve the best accuracy during the printing process.

 a simple element which is printed next to the model during the double-material printing process.
 Every time the printer changes from printing with the model material to the support one and vice versa, the respective nozzle has to be either emptied or filled with the material.
 That’s why the waste tower is gradually built with one layer before changing the material and afterwards.
 As a result, the two materials do not blend on the surface of the print and at the same time there are no material deficiencies.